RobertHSchmidt/springframework/spring-projects/trunk/spring-ldap/spring-ldap/readme.txt

 The Spring-LDAP release comes in three different distributables:
 * spring-ldap-bin-x.x.zip
   ** readme.txt - this readme file.
-  ** dist/spring-ldap-x.x.jar - the library
+  ** license.txt - terms and conditions for use, reproduction and distribution ** dist/spring-ldap-x.x.jar - the library
   ** dist/spring-ldap-src-x.x.zip - the source code of the library
   ** dist/ivys - ivy configuration